piskvorky/gensim/HACKTOBERFEST.md

 ## Questions

+If you have a general question about Gensim, please ask on the [mailing list](https://groups.google.com/forum/#!forum/gensim).
-If you have a questiona about a specific issue or PR, just ask there directly, and we'll get back to you as soon as we can.
+If you have a question a about a specific issue or PR, just ask there directly, and we'll get back to you as soon as we can.
 Otherwise, ping @mpenkov on [Twitter](https://twitter.com/mpenkov) or [Telegram](https://t.me/mpenkov).

 Happy Hacking!!